-The Elk River is one of the five federally designated Wild and Scenic Rivers located in the Siskiyou Mountains (Rogue, Illinois, Chetco, Smith, and Elk).
+The Elk River in Oregon is one of the five federally designated Wild and Scenic Rivers located in the Siskiyou Mountains (Rogue, Illinois, Chetco, Smith, and Elk).
 It’s the smallest and least known of the group but has the same “oustandingly remarkable values” of the other four.

-> Length: 11.5 Miles
+Length: 11.5 Miles

 Flow: Call (541) 332-0405.
 Photos below taken at 4 feet.

 This section of the Elk River has the Grassy Knob Wilderness to the North and unprotected land to the South.
 Although there is a road along most of its length, it’s hardly noticeable much like the road along the Salmon River in California (the “Cal Salmon”).
 In fact, the Elk feels a lot like a smaller version of the famous Cal Salmon with steep bedrock walls, clear water, and dense forest.

 There are a number of put-ins and take-outs along the way, but I suggest doing the 11.5 mile run that starts at Butler Bar and ends at the Elk River Fish Hatchery.

 Whitewater on the Elk River

 After a short warm-up section, you enter the first of three gorges.
 The first gorge is one long rapid that can easily be scouted from river left.
 There are several fun Class IV rapids below with a few long sections of Class II and flat water in between.
 About half way down is alternate river access on the left.